History of Corley services

 In 1977 Egon Ronay rated the south-eastbound services as "poor", although accepting it was clean and cheerful, even if the toilets did smell.
 He compared the bridge to a very long train carriage.
 A 1978 government review described the services as "scruffy and prison-like".

 In the 1990s improvements to the services were halted due to plans to widen the M6, which could have seen it demolished.

-Originally the services carried Fortes's usual fine-dining experience, but by the 1980s Little Chef, Julie's Pantry and The Granary had replaced the traditional offer.
+Originally the services carried Fortes's usual fine-dining experience.
+The motorway network's first Julie's Pantry was added in 1979, and by the mid-1980s Little Chef and The Granary had joined it to totally replace the dining offer.
 There was a Little Chef and Julie's on each side, which all closed in phases between 1995 and 1998.

 On 12 May 2006 a Starbucks facility along with Coffee Primo was added to the westbound side.
 It was the first Starbucks to be built on the motorway network.
 The services had been the first to get a Coffee Primo several years before.

-The hotel opened on 1 June 2008, although one had been planned here for many years - at one time a Little Chef Lodge was planned.
+The hotel opened on 1 June 2008, although one had been planned here for many years - as early as 1972.
+At one time a Little Chef Lodge was planned.